jiinjeong/CSVolunteer/README.md

   * When do we use the universal selector as opposed to targeting the body?
     * Generally, web developers target the body when applying styles.
     * However, some web developers use the universal selector to enact a *CSS reset*.
-      * A CSS reset overwrites all of the default browser style.
+      * A CSS reset overwrites all of the default browser styles.
 To do so, it sets every relevant property to its most basic and bland value.
         * This creates a "blank slate" before the web developer adds his or her own styles.
         * For example:
         ```css